 Here’s another deer feeder with a timer, and for this to work you can attach it to any size of bucket for your feed.
 It’s made of premium materials and is designed to be long-lasting.
 It’s easy to install and use, as well.

-- This product comes with an easy touch digital timer.
+- This model comes with an easy touch digital timer.

 - The timer can be set to dispense feed up to 16 times a day.
 You can set the duration of each feed dispersal period, each of which can last up to 30 seconds.
 You can also pick specific days for your feed schedule.
 When it activates, the deer feeder motor slings the corn and pellets all around the deer feeder for however long you want.